zeroc-ice/ice-demos/php/Glacier2/hello/README.md

 page (see `Session.php`).
 From this page the user can invoke the 'sayHello' operation on a hello server via the Glacier2 session.

-NOTE: As explained in the Ice manual, the ability to register a communicator for use by a PHP session is only useful when the session's page requests are serviced by the same web server process.
+As explained in the Ice manual, the ability to register a communicator for use by a PHP session is only useful when the session's page requests are serviced by the same web server process.
 In order to use this demo effectively, you may need to modify your Web server configuration (e.g., to use a single persistent process).

 Non-persistent Web server models (e.g., CGI) cannot be used with this demo.

 Follow these steps to install the demo:

-1) Install the Ice extension and run-time files as described in the manual.
+1) Install the Ice extension and run-time files as described in the [manual](1).
 Restart the Web server if necessary.

+2) If you have not build the demos yet, please refer to the top level [php/README.md](../../README.md) file for build instructions.

-2) Install the following files in your Web server's document
+3) Install the following files in your Web server's document
    directory:

-   * login.php
+   * Login.php
-   * session.php
+   * Session.php
    * Hello.php

    The file `Hello.php` is generated from Hello.ice when you run make or nmake in this directory.
 Verify that the files have appropriate access rights.

-3) You may need to edit login.php and session.php so that the scripts are able to include the Ice run time files.
+4) You may need to edit login.php and session.php so that the scripts are able to include the Ice run time files.
 For example, if you installed Ice in C:\Ice, add a call to ini_set as shown below:
 ```
    <?php
-   ini_set('include_path',
-           ini_get('include_path') .
+   set_include_path(get_include_path() .
 PATH_SEPARATOR .
 'C:/Ice/php');
    require 'Ice.php';
    ...
 ```
-4) In a command window on the Web server host, start a Glacier2 router using the configuration file provided in this directory:
+5) In a command window on the Web server host, start a Glacier2 router using the configuration file provided in this directory:
 ```
    % glacier2router --Ice.Config=config.glacier2
 ```
-5) In a separate command window on the same host, start a hello server.
+6) In a separate command window on the same host, start a hello server.
 You can use a server from any Ice language mapping.

-6) Start a Web browser and open the login.php page to begin using the demo.
+7) Start a Web browser and open the Login.php page to begin using the demo.
 Note that the Glacier2 configuration uses a session timeout of 30 seconds.